-Death toll rises to 26 in weekend blasts in Somalia capital
+Somali death toll rises to 26 from weekend blasts in capital

-MOGADISHU, Somalia (AP) — Police and hospital sources in Somalia say the death toll has risen to 26 from Saturday’s twin bombings in the capital, Mogadishu.
+MOGADISHU, Somalia (AP) — The death toll rose to 26 from Saturday’s twin bombings in Somalia’s capital, police and hospital sources said Monday.

-Capt.
-Mohamed Hussein said the number killed rose because several victims of the suicide car bomb near the rear entrance of the presidential palace died in hospitals.
-Hospital sources confirmed the toll could rise further as several of the wounded have severe injuries.
+The number rose because several victims of the suicide car blast near the rear entrance of the presidential palace died in hospitals in Mogadishu, said Capt.
+Mohamed Hussein.
+The toll could rise further as several of the 20 wounded have serious injuries, hospital sources confirmed.

 Among the dead were seven soldiers who were escorting a government official through a checkpoint on their way to the presidential palace.